These are the best Amazfit smartwatches you can buy

 Cons:

-- No mic or speaker
+- No third-party apps

-If you need a starter watch, the Verge Lite is for you.
-For a "lite" model, you still get impressive features and battery life.

-Best for Fashion: Amazfit GTR
+Best for fashion: Amazfit GTR 3 Pro

-The Amazfit GTR is the watch to choose if you're seeking a classic yet modern design.
-It comes with two side buttons and is available in 47mm or 42mm.
-The bigger option is available in three timeless variants: stainless steel, titanium, and aluminum.
-The smaller option is available in Starry Black, Moonlight White, Coral Red, and Cherry Blossom Pink.

-You'll be pleased to learn that both sizes offer great battery life.
-The larger size gives you up to 24 days with typical use, 74 days in basic watch mode, and 40 hours in continuous GPS mode.
-You'll also have 5 ATM water resistance along with tracking for pool swimming and open water swimming.
-In addition to tracking steps, distance, and calories, the GTR also has modes for walking, indoor and outdoor running, trail running, indoor and outdoor cycling, elliptical training, climbing, skiing, and general exercise.
-Let's not forget about 24-hour heart-rate monitoring.
+The Amazfit GTR 3 Pro is a superb choice for users who don't want to sacrifice their love of fashion just because they're buying a smartwatch.
+You get a classic yet modern design that's perfect for daily wear, with a lightweight 46mm aluminum case and a bright 1.45-inch AMOLED display that's easy to navigate.
+It has two buttons on the right side, one of which features a rotating crown.

+While there are some other Amazfit smartwatches with better battery life, the GTR 3 Pro still does a good job.
+It claims up to 12 days, but with notifications enabled, always-on mode, and background health tracking, you'll likely come closer to six days of juice, which isn't bad at all.
+It comes with a 5 ATM water resistance rating and excellent fitness tracking that includes over 150 sport modes.
+Some other features include heart-rate monitoring, sleep tracking, blood oxygen monitoring, and more.

 Pros:

-- Classic yet modern design
+- Fashion-forward design

 Cons:

-Don't let your fashion sense take a backseat.
-The stylish Amazfit GTR offers GPS, 5 ATM water resistance, and 12 sport modes.

-Best for Pro Athletes: Amazfit Stratos
+Best for pro athletes: Amazfit Stratos 3

-If you need all the fitness tracking and smartwatch features you can get, you'll love the Stratos.
-At 46mm, it's one of the biggest in the Amazfit lineup.
-It consists of a ceramic bezel, stainless steel buttons, and a glass fiber reinforced polycarbonate casing.
-The watch comes with a silicone sports band that can handle all of your intense activities and it's only available in black.
-The large always-on display is a transflective LCD touchscreen.
+If you need all the fitness tracking and smartwatch features you can get, you'll love the Stratos 3.
+This new-and-improved model comes in a giant 49mm case, which makes it one of the biggest in the Amazfit lineup.
+It comes in a sturdy stainless steel body combined with reinforced plastic, which keeps it light without the strap.
+The watch comes with a 22mm interchangeable silicone sports band that can handle all of your intense activities.
+You can use the touchscreen on the 1.34-inch transflective display to navigate your watch or you can use the four side buttons if you prefer.

-The Stratos gives you five days of battery with typical usage, 11 days in basic watch mode, and 35 hours with continuous GPS mode.
-It comes with 5 ATM water resistance, heart-rate and sleep tracking, music storage, and Wi-Fi.
-It tracks steps taken, distance traveled, and calories burned.
-The 16 sport modes include walk, indoor and outdoor run, indoor and outdoor cycle, trail run, elliptical, climb, pool swim, open water swim, triathlon, skiing, multi-sport, tennis, soccer, and jump rope.
-You'll have VO2 max, which measures your fitness level, recovery time, and training load.
+The Stratos 3 gives you seven days of battery with typical usage.
+You also have three different GPS modes to choose from depending on what type of activity you're doing and how long you need your battery to last.
+You'll have 5 ATM water resistance, heart-rate monitoring, sleep tracking, music storage, and Wi-Fi connectivity.

+There's an unprecedented amount of sport modes on this watch — 80 to be exact.
+All of the basics are present, including walking, treadmill, trail running, cycling, and swimming.
+There are also more specific sport modes for serious athletes, like multisport, triathlon, football, rowing, tennis, climbing, and so on.

+You'll also be able to measure your fitness level, recovery time, and training load.
 It's perfect for athletes who want to improve their performance.

-You don't get an AMOLED display, but that's not uncommon with a high-end fitness smartwatch.
-Plus, the transflective LCD makes more sense with this long list of features.
-Some users might appreciate the generous size watch, but it may not be ideal for small wrists.
+Some users might appreciate the generous size, but it may not be ideal for those with tiny wrists.
 Finally, the lack of app support is a bummer on a wearable of this magnitude.
-You won't find an app store, but it does offer widget options, including a stopwatch, compass, alarm, weather forecast, and so on.
+You won't find an app store, but it does offer widget options, including a stopwatch, compass, alarm, and weather.

 Pros: